azuline/presage/README.md

 http://feed.three/whatever/hopeitsxml
 ```

+### Backfill

+A `-backfill` flag takes all articles and records an outbound
+`(sent_to_email, article_link)` for each article.
+However, it does not send an
+email.
+This can be used to avoid sending every prior article to a new email
+address.

 ### Dry Run

-The optional `-dry-run` flag does everything up until sending the emails, at
+The optional `-dry-run` flag does everything up until sending and logging the
-which point it stops and does not continue.
+emails, at which point it stops and does not continue.
+No records of outbound
+emails are recorded, nor are any sent.

 ## Development